Here’s an important piece of advice for anyone looking for a way to connect an iPad to a projector:

 Reflector is an application that runs on Mac or Windows computers.
 It allows you to wirelessly display one or more iPads on your computer screen.

-To display the iPad to your audience, all you need to do is connect your Reflector-enabled computer to the projector with a cable.
+To display the iPad to your audience, all you need to do is connect your Reflector-enabled computer to the projector with an HDMI cable.
 Whatever you do on your iPad will display on your computer, and the connected projector will show the iPad to your audience.
 You will be free to walk around the room and wirelessly present from the iPad in your hand.

 Thinking about using Reflector?